grst/grst.github.io/bioinformatics/_drafts/hallmarks-draft.md

 * It allows you to synchronize changes across working environments (say laptop and server cluster) and between collaborators.
 * GitHub provides an issue tracker and project management tools to keep track of bugs and suggestions.

 Yet, the most important aspect of using GitHub is to get people involved with your software.
-**Science is communication, and GitHub is the way to communicate about scientific software.** It increases your visibility in the community and makes your software being discovered more easily.
+**Communication is an essential part of the scientific process, and GitHub is the way to communicate about scientific software.** It increases your visibility in the community and makes your software being discovered more easily.
 You can retrieve feedback in form of bug reports, feature requests and code reviews.
 Others can directly contribute improvements in the form of